DavidLichtenberger/reaper-csurf-us2400/readme.md

 *   If you’ve never heard of GitHub – the ‘Download ZIP’-Button should be somewhere on the right, use it to download the files, extract them and proceed as follows:

 *   reaper_csurf_us2400.dll goes into `Programs\Reaper\Plugins`.
-Wether you use the 32-bit or 64-bit versions of the dlls depends on your version of Reaper, not your operating system!
+Whether you use the 32-bit or 64-bit versions of the dlls depends on your version of Reaper, not your operating system!
 So: 64-bit dlls for Reaper-64-bit (that concerns Win 7, mostly) and 32-bit dlls for Reaper-32-bit (this would be Win XP, mostly, but applies to all OS, if you run Reaper-32-bit on Win 7, for example!)

 	If you want to use the Meter Mode (encoder rings as VU Meters) choose the file that ends with `_metermode`, if you want to use the Meter-Button as an additional qualifier key (like Shift or F-Key) instead, choose the file with `_mkey` in the name.
 Read more about it here: [M-Key or Meter Mode](#m-key-or-meter-mode)